IPE-Initiative/founding-documents/product-profile-matrix.md

 Identifier
 ----------

 Every product should have a (globally) unique identifier.
-An identifier could be an ean (e.g. "978-3-16-148410-0") an UUID (e.g. "f05b7719-afd3-4fc9-bb23-3b56293ab92a") or an identifier containing the publishername plus an identifier (e.g. "xyz-publishing-123123")
+An identifier could be an EAN (e.g. "978-3-16-148410-0") an UUID (e.g. "f05b7719-afd3-4fc9-bb23-3b56293ab92a") or an identifier containing the publishername plus an identifier (e.g. "xyz-publishing-123123")

 Components